 Jawad left university after doing a chemical engineering degree.
 He wanted an analyst role, looking at data, quality or business but employers wanted 1-2 years’ experience before anyone would be considered.
 So he was stuck in the ‘no experience, no job’ cycle.

 When looking at jobs websites Indeed he came across Movement to Work and its placement schemes.
 He was offered a three-week placement with BT.
 The three weeks comprised team-building and workshops about the world of work and, importantly, some real work experience in data analysis.
 “Ironically,” said Jawad, “I was looking at data around people attending work-placement schemes, to help attract more people.”

-After the placement Jawad found a job at Flomatik, the telecoms network services company.
-He will be joining the BT graduate scheme in September 2019.
+After the placement Jawad found a job at Flomatik, the telecoms network services company, before subsequently joining the BT graduate scheme.